 We believe in the power of volunteerism and we support student learning experiences and overseas volunteering opportunities that strive for the highest standards of child protection and best practice for ethical engagement.

 If you’re a student and passionate about this cause please sign the petition calling for the end of orphanage volunteering.

 If you’re a higher or further education institute please add this pledge to your website.
 Email email@example.com to be added to the list of supporters.

-This pledge has been designed with our partners at the Better Volunteering, Better Care group, which the LSE Volunteer Centre is a supporting member.
+This pledge has been designed with the Better Volunteering, Better Care group.

-Across our Hub network, we co-ordinate a diverse range of community volunteering opportunities which empower students to use their time, energy and passion to tackle the social and environmental challenges they see on their doorstep – from tutoring disadvantaged school pupils to supporting elderly residents, or cultivating community gardens and volunteering at art galleries.
+Across our network, staff and students coordinate a range of community volunteering opportunities which empower young people to tackle the social and environmental challenges they see on their doorstep.

 Visit the Hub websites to find out more.